 9. Local Option Levy A time-limited property tax (five years for operations and 10 years for capital projects), subject to voter approval, that is levied in addition to a City or taxing jurisdiction's permanent rate to pay for specified programs or investments (such as affordable housing).
 Establish permanent funding source Program lead or partner 10.
 Affordable Housing Trust Fund Public sector tool used to direct financial resources to the development or preservation of affordable housing.
 Typically uses one or more committed public sources of revenue to create a dedicated, ongoing funding source.
-Establish program to manage affordable housing funds Program lead or partner Promoting Affordable Units Through Partnerships Strategies focus on enhancing the City's existing partnerships and developing new partnerships to develop affordable units.
-Depending on the partners, programs and location of housing, these efforts can also address equity goals.
+Establish program to manage affordable housing funds Program lead or partner Promoting Affordable Units Through Partnerships Strategies focus on enhancing the City's existing partnerships and dev affordable units.
+Depending on the partners, programs and location of address equity goals.
 11. Community Land Trust A model wherein a community organization owns land and provides long-term ground leases to low-income households to purchase the homes on the land, agreeing to purchase prices, resale prices, equity capture, and other terms.
-Reduce land costs / develop long-term affordable housing Partner with or recruit non-profits, and/or provide funding 12.
+Reduce land costs / develop long-term affordable housing Partner with or recruit non- profits, and/or provide funding 12.
 Public-Private Partnerships (PPPs) Arrangements between public and private entities to create more and/or affordable housing.
 PPPs can promote a variety of affordable housing programs or projects and include partnerships from multiple entities (public, private, and non-profit).
-Promote construction of new affordable housing Funding partner GOAL 2: PREVENT DISPLACEMENT AND RETAIN AFFORDABILITY Strategies under Goal 2 are aimed at stabilizing and protecting renters and homeowners and meeting equity goals by preserving existing affordable housing and increasing education and access to resources.
-This includes tools for preserving affordability of low cost market rate (LCMR) housing (sometimes referred to as "naturally occurring affordable housing" or "filtered housing").
-This is housing with rent that falls below the average rent for an area, but which is not income-restricted or regulated by a government agency.
-13. Tenant Protection Programs and Policies Local regulations and enforcement programs that provide protections for tenants of existing affordable housing and low cost market rate housing against evictions, excessive rent increases, discrimination, and health and safety violations.
+Promote construction of new affordable housing Funding partner GOAL 2: PREVENT DISPLACEMENT AND RETAIN AFFORDABILITY Strategies under Goal 2 are aimed at stabilizing and protecting renters goals by preserving existing affordable housing and increasing educat includes tools for preserving affordability of low cost market rate (LCM "naturally occurring affordable housing" or "filtered housing").
+This is l average rent for an area, but which is not income-restricted or regulate ion and access to r IR) housing (someti housing with rent th esources.
+This mes referred to as nat falls below the 13.
+Tenant Protection Programs and Policies Local regulations and enforcement programs that provide protections for tenants of existing affordable housing and low cost market rate housing against evictions, excessive rent increases, discrimination, and health and safety violations.
 Protect affordable units and reduce displacement Program lead or partner 14.
 Land Acquisition and Banking Land acquisition is a tool to secure sites for affordable housing.
 Land banking is the acquisition and holding of properties for extended periods without immediate plans for development, but with the intent that properties eventually be used for affordable housing.
 Reduce land costs Program lead or funding partner 15.
 Financial Assistance Programs A range of tools that can be used to maintain housing affordability or to help keep residents in their homes.
 Possible tools include rent assistance, loans for homeowners, or assistance to low-cost apartment owners for repairs and upgrades.
 Protect affordable units and reduce displacement Program lead or partner 16.
 Rent Control or Rent Stabilization Legal limits on the rent that a landlord may charge, such as a limit on the percentage that rent may increase annually.
 Rent control is currently prohibited by Oregon state law, but there are ongoing advocacy efforts to change that law.
 Protect affordable units and reduce displacement Program lead